frafad/Smart-Bracelets/README.md

 # IoT-Project
-Smart Bracelets Project for the course Internet of Things
+Smart Bracelets Project for the course Internet of Things.
+This is a test.